Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/orders.md

 # Orders
-Orders are represented by the `MidaOrder` class.
+Orders are represented by the `MidaOrder` API.
 An order is the intention to buy or sell an asset.
 An order is processed by the trading platform according to the client directives and is finalized with the execution of one or more trades.